-In this post I’ll share some advice and learnings from a decade of angel investing to help others get started or improve their own process.
+In this post I’ll share some advice and learnings from my experience angel investing for about 10 years to help others get started or improve their own process.
 In general, I’d advise investing in companies where you have some asymmetric advantage – either because you know the founder(s) well or because you know the space well.

 I’ve been investing in startups for about 10 years through Musha Ventures, after learning the ropes at Index Ventures.
 I’ve made ~70 investments (around 40 in Africa), and realized around twice my total invested capital (Distribution to Paid in Capital – DPI).
 Most of the companies in my portfolio (~55) continue to operate without a realized liquidity event.